lateus/pokem/README.md

 `sudo zypper install -t pattern devel_basis`

 That will install a C and a C++ compiler, and also the tool `make`.
-Then you can run `make` on the directory where the project resides to build the application.
+Then you can run `make` on the directory where the project resides to build the application:
+`$ make`

 These are just examples.
 If you use a different package manager, you must search for the corresponding package in your distribution.